PLCN is no longer updated

-You can read more about this idea, and visit other participating communities, at Library Community Network.
+You can read more about this idea at Library Community Network.

 Welcome to the Peekskill Library Community Network (PLCN).